yvanadeoliveira/RegionalSalesProject/README.md

 ---

 ### 💡 Actionable Insights Examples:
-- Restocking a specific high-performing toy that is currently out of stock could **recover €4,500/month in lost revenue**
+- Restocking a high-performing toy that is currently out of stock could help **recover significant lost revenue**
-- The “Creative Play” category grew **12% MoM**, suggesting a seasonal promotion may be working
+- A specific **product category** showed strong **MoM revenue growth**, indicating that a seasonal promotion may be driving sales
-- One regional store’s revenue dropped **15% YoY**, driven largely by **two key out-of-stock products**—this needs urgent action
+- One regional store experienced a **YoY revenue drop**, primarily due to **inventory shortages**—this highlights the need for urgent stock replenishment

 ---